4everunifiedinc/4everunifiedinc/site/content/_index.md

 subtitle: " "
 image: img/logo.png
 blurb:
-  heading: Why Kaldi?
+  heading: Why 4 Ever Unified Inc?
-  text: Kaldi is the coffee store for everyone who believes that great coffee
+  text: 4 Ever Unified Inc is the coffee store for everyone who believes that great coffee
     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.